 What are the practical applications of cookies for my business?

-Cookies serve several functions, such as:
+Cookies functionality serve several functions, such as:

 • Monitoring your website visitors’ actions and storing their preferences